 What is severe obesity?

 Doctors define severe obesity in two ways, either by a high body mass index (BMI) or by how many pounds you are over your ideal calculated weight.
-If you have severe obesity according to either measurement, you may be a candidate for weight loss surgery.
+If you have severe obesity according to either measurement, you may be a candidate for bariatric surgery.

 Body Mass Index